triviality/old_blog_that_supports_sage/_posts/2014-11-15-Partitions-and-Posets.md

   </script>
 </div>

+### Refinements
 Each item in the preceding list is a partition of $X$.
 The elements of each partition are called **blocks**.
-Each block is a subset of $X$.
-In each partition, you can verify that the blocks are pairwise disjoint (i.e. their pairwise intersection is empty), and that their union is the whole of $X$.

-### Refinements
 At the top of the list, we see the *trivial partition* consisting of just one block, $X$.
 At the other end, we see the *singleton partition* consisting of $|X|$ blocks, where each block contains a single element of $X$.
 All other partitions of $X$ fall somewhere in-between these two partitions.

 We can make this notion of "in-betweenness" precise by defining a relation on the partitions of $X$.
-Let $p$ be a partition of $X$ whose blocks are $B_1,B_2,\dots,B_k$, and $q$ be another partition whose blocks are $C_1,\dots,C_m$.
-Then $q$ is a  **refinement** of $p$ if each $C_i$ is contained in some $B_j$.
-Every partition is a refinement of the trivial partition; the singleton partition is a refinement of every partition.
+We say that $q$ is a [refinement](http://en.wikipedia.org/wiki/Partition_of_a_set#Refinement_of_partitions) of $p$ if each block of $q$ is contained in some block of $p$.

 In Sage, you can see the refinements of a partition using the method `refinements()`: